zvirja/ESPHome-display-layout/README.md

 - `_T(Font* font, const char* format, TArgs...args)` - Render text using the specified font
 - ` _TROW(TArgs&&...textBlocks)` - Render a text row aligning all the inner text blocks by baseline.

-Text Row is rendering a few text blocks one by one in a row.
+Text Row renders a few text blocks one by one in a row.
 The difference between TextRow and usage of horizontal panel (`_ROW()`) is that Text Row is aligning all the text blocks by baseline.
 It's often hard to achieve similar effect with pure panel, especially if you mix e.g. text and icon fonts.

 Notice, `_T()` accepts format string & arguments exactly like `it.printf()` works.